 But there’s more to the comfort zone than we generally think about when talking about it.

 Let us talk about the Locus Of Control concept.

 The concept describes how every person has an internal and external locus of control.
-The internal locus of control representing situations in and around one’s life that are completely controllable by that individual.
-While external locus of control represents situations/events in and around one’s life that cannot be controlled by that same individual.
+The internal locus of control represents situations in and around one’s life that are completely controllable by that individual.
+While the external locus of control represents situations/events in and around one’s life that cannot be controlled by that same individual.

 A simple example would be dealing with cleaning up an environment around where you live.

 You have two ways you could react to the situation.
-The first way, is that you could make a public complaint about the unclean area and hope that whoever governs that area deals with the issue.
+The first way is that you could make a public complaint about the unclean area and hope that whoever governs that area deals with the issue.

 You could ensure that you keep clean a portion of that area surrounding your home.

-Now this isn’t the best example of locus of control, but it was necessary to ease-you into it if you haven’t heard about it before.
+Now, this isn’t the best example of locus of control, but it was necessary to ease you into it if you haven’t heard about it before.